Zoom on the Briggs & Stratton P2400 PowerSmart

 The Briggs & Stratton P2400 PowerSmart is EPA-approved and CARB-compliant.
 Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 Moreover, it features a spark arrestor and therefore, can be used in forested areas.

 The Briggs & Stratton P2400 PowerSmart versus other generators

 The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton P2400 PowerSmart compare to generators of similar power (between 1500 and 2500 W).

-- As its weight is 51 pounds, the Briggs & Stratton P2400 PowerSmart falls in the expected weight range of the devices in the 1500-2500 rated wattage category.
+- At a weight of 51 pounds, the Briggs & Stratton P2400 PowerSmart places in the expected weight range of the generators in the 1500-2500 rated wattage range.
 Regarding dry weight, one of the champions in the same power range is the Champion 200949, with a dry weight of only 38.6 lbs.

 As you can see from this interactive chart, when compared to other 1500-2500W generators, the Briggs & Stratton P2400 PowerSmart is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.

 The bottom line